fluidattacks/makes/README.md

         [INFO] You called us with CLI arguments: [ 1 2 3 ].
         ```

+## Versioning scheme for the framework

+We use [Git][GIT] commits for versioning the [Makes][MAKES] Framework.
+If means you are in full control on how your project evolves over time.
+Git commits are mathematically stable.

+You can find the commits list [here][MAKES_COMMITS].

+Please read the [makesCommit Reference][MAKES_COMMIT_REF] for more information.

-## Versioning scheme
+## Versioning scheme for the CLI

-We use [calendar versioning][CALVER] in Makes,
+We use [calendar versioning][CALVER] for the Makes CLI (a.k.a. `$ m`),
-like this: `20.12` (at December 2020).
+like this: `year.month`.

 You can assume that the current month release is stable,
+for instance: `20.01` (at January 2021).
-we won't add new features to it nor change it in backward-incompatible ways.
+We won't add new features to it nor change it in backward-incompatible ways.

-The development or unstable releases are normally tagged with the next month
+Development/unstable releases are tagged with the next month
-[calendar version][CALVER], for instance `21.01` (at December 2020).
+[calendar version][CALVER], for instance `21.02` (at January 2021).
-The `main` release always points to the latest commit in this repository,
-it should be considered highly unstable.

-For maximum stability you should use the stable release,
-in other words: the current month in [calendar versioning][CALVER].
-For instance: `21.01` if the current date is January 2021.

-At the same time, please consider keeping your [Makes][MAKES] updated.
-New features are added constantly.
+Please don't use unstable releases in production.

+You can find the releases list [here][MAKES_RELEASES].

+## Compatibility information

+For the whole ecosystem to work
+you need to use versions (of Makes CLI and Framework)
+created in the same month.

 # Configuring CI/CD